This is an ongoing section of commonly asked questions. You can skip to a specific section by clicking below.

 Make sure there are enough clouds above to produce rain!

-For rain and lightning to render in UE4, you need to have added trueSKY translucent as a post process material.
+For rain and lightning to render in UE, you need to have added trueSKY translucent as a post process material.
 As of September 2019, this has been made automatic, and added as part of initialization.
 Firstly, add a post process Volume to your scene, and make sure it is global by enabling “Unbound”.
 Then go to the Rendering Features within the Post process Settings.
 Add a new element to the post process materials, and choose asset reference when prompted.
 Finally, add the trueSKY translucent material.
 If you do not have this material, you need locate the trueSKY assets.

 Try lowering the rain drop size on the trueSKY Actor.